ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-deployment.md

 If you deployed the IaaS KVM-based Juniper vSRX HA Cluster, you can continue with configuration of the vSRX cluster as described in [IBM Cloud performing vSRX basics](/docs/vsrx?topic=vsrx-performing-ibm-cloud-juniper-vsrx-basics).

-If you opted to deploy the No-OS gateway offering, then follow the guidance in [Installing an Operating System on the Gateway](/docs/gateway-appliance?topic=gateway-appliance-order-byoa#installing-an-operating-system-on-the-gateway) to prepare the hosts for your appliance.
+If you opted to deploy the No-OS gateway offering, then follow the guidance in [Installing an operating system on the gateway](/docs/gateway-appliance?topic=gateway-appliance-order-byoa#installing-an-operating-system-on-the-gateway) to prepare the hosts for your appliance.

 **Next topic:** [vSRX base and advanced licensing](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-licensing)